nowzoo/fb3-ng2/README.md

 ### Installation

 These instructions are based on installing the library for an Angular 2 app built from the [angular2-webpack seed project](https://github.com/preboot/angular2-webpack).
-If your app uses another seed and build system, such as SystemJS, you will have to modify some of the following.
+If your app uses another seed or build system, such as SystemJS, you will have to modify some of the following.

 ##### Set up your project
 ```bash